 Patricia spent the next three years caring for Kyle, earning straight A’s, taking an active role in student politics and volunteering with the Civil Liberties Association.
 She was beginning to find her voice.
 With strong encouragement from a professor who recognized her strengths as a persuasive advocate and who wanted to see more women shaping the legal profession, Patricia decided to change her major and was accepted to the University of Calgary Faculty of Law.
 She graduated in 1982 and was honoured with the Campbell McLaurin Award for making outstanding contributions to the law faculty while achieving high academic standards.

-Patricia articled with the Alberta Court of Appeal and Court of Queen's Bench before being called to the Bar in 1983.
+Patricia articled with the Alberta Court of Appeal and Court of Kings's Bench before being called to the Bar in 1983.
 She worked as an articled student and associate with Walsh Young in Calgary where she generated support from the firm’s leaders for her first efforts as an advocate for women in the legal profession.
 She also began focusing her practice on family law.
 In 1987 Patricia moved to the firm of Dunphy Calvert and, by 1990, she had achieved partnership and took a leadership role in the firm which is now Dunphy Best Blocksom LLP.

 Patricia established her credentials as a skilled matrimonial lawyer and a powerful litigator.
 However, after years of witnessing the ruin families were often left in due to acrimonious court battles she chose to focus her practice on mediation, arbitration and assisted negotiations.
 In time, she became widely regarded as a Canadian leader in recognizing the need to settle family disputes in a non-adversarial way outside of the courtroom.